Denotational Semantics for Probabilistic and Concurrent Programs: Semantic Structures

-Notice that $\lpo(L)$ is {\em not} pointed, since the node at the root can vary; hence, there is not one single \lpof\ that is smaller (w.r.t. $\lelpo$) than all other \lpof s.
-This situation will change (see \Cref{lem:pomdcpo}) when moving to pomsets, that indeed abstract away from the specific nodes involved.
+Notice that $\lpo(L)$ is {\em not} pointed, since the node at the root can vary; hence, there is no single \lpof\ that is smaller (w.r.t. $\lelpo$) than all other \lpof s.
+This situation will change when moving to pomsets \Arefp{lem:pomdcpo}, which abstract away from the specific nodes.